ketil-malde/yasmot/docs/paper.md

 can link observations between left and right cameras in a stereo configuration, which further improves detection performance, and allows extracting depth information and estimate the sizes of objects.

-In contrast to more complex approaches, `yasmot` works with detections only, linking observations across time based on position and dimensions of object bounding boxes and on the classification outputs.
+It has been tested on the output from RetinaNet [@lin2018focallossdenseobject] the YOLO family [@Redmon_2016_CVPR] of object detectors.

-...Fast, lightweight, etc few dependencies
+In contrast to more complex approaches that rely on analyzing the image contents (cf. Related Work, below), `yasmot` works with detections only, reading observations from a separate object detector, and linking them across time based on the relative position and dimensions of bounding boxes and on the classification labels and confidence scores.
+As a result, `yasmot` is a fast, lightweight alternative with few dependencies.

-Tracking: Gaussian.
+Tracks are calculated by calculating distances between detections in two frames, and finding an optimal pairing using the Hungarian algorithm [@kuhn1955hungarian].
-Consensus classifications.
+Distances are calculated by applying a Gaussian to detection parameters (i.e., position and size coordinates) separately.
+In contrast to IoU-based distances, the use of Gaussian distances allows detections to be connected even if non-overlapping, which is important for low frame rates and between stereo frames of objects close to the camera.
+The sharpness of the Gaussian is controlled by the `--scale` parameters (see below).
+The Hungarian algorithm solves assignment on a bipartite graph, so it can only work on two frames at a time.
+It is possible to generalize it to consider multiple simultaneous frames (for instance, when calculating consensus from multiple detectors or tracking stereo images over time), but the computational cost become prohibitive and a heuristic is used instead.

 # Usage and options